 I often hear my black friends living in Czech say “People are so racist here, they just keep staring at me.”
 Now is that really racist?
 They stare at you because you are different.
 People stare at me when I’m in Africa, too.
 But that’s not racism, that’s curiosity.
 Once they treat you differently though, that is racism.

 This thought leads me back to Africa and the question is, if I am charged double or triple prices (mzungu/toubab/… prices) in Africa, what is it?
 When the procedures in public institution are different for white people?
 When the business is just done differently when you have white skin?
 Is it just taking advantage of someone who doesn’t know and can’t do much about the situation?
 Of an innocent tourist?
 Well, it’s a different treatment for sure.
-No one (including me) would dare to call it racism.
+But it’s not racism.
+Actually, charging white tourists a higher price is reasonable; economically-wise it is a perfect price discrimination.
+The toubabs and mzungus might be upset about it, but no one makes a big thing out of it.
 Maybe because of the pain we caused to the continent in the past, which we are, somewhere deep inside, conscious of.
-Maybe we are scared of our political correct society, if we dare to think something like that (back to the political correctness, yay).
+Maybe we are scared of our political correct society, if we dare to question this behaviour (back to the political correctness, yay).
 Anyway, no matter what we think, this all might just be our own fault.
 Let me make a parallel between charging different prices for white people and the Marshall plan for Africa mentioned in the beginning.
 So if we keep acting like the omniscient, almighty Europeans who come to finally deprive Africa from all its trouble, of course we will be perceived by the Africans as someone who disposes of finance, or simply has the money.
 And then you can’t blame them for wanting you to share it with you, to redistribute the wealth a bit.
 It’s like a vicious circle.

 I was just thinking out loud here, so don’t get me wrong.
 You know I genuinely love Africa and African people.
 And I am the least likely person to ever marginalize someone.
 I am just reckoning here.